Ultra-crispy roast potatoes with soft, creamy insides, compliment a turkey dinner perfectly.

 “Why bother dirtying another thing, when you can strain away with the pot and its lid.”

 I just take a dish towel, spread it across the pot lid which is pulled away from the lip by a ¼ inch.
 Then holding on tightly to the handles I pour the water down the sink.
-Be sure to keep that lid in place or you will end up with all your spuds in the bottom of the sink.

 Take the lid off the pot and let the par-boiled potatoes sit for a few minutes to steam dry.
+Letting the excess steam escape is key to a good crispy roast potato.

 If you strained them in a colander, just toss them around a bit, right in the colander.

-6. Oil Basting:
+6. Oil Basting

 Next remove the pan of hot oil from the oven and add the potatoes.
 You should hear a little sizzle.
-Turn them around in the oil to fully coat all the surface area of the potatoes.

 Feel free to season them with salt and pepper at this stage.
 I don’t bother since I already added some to the water for par-boiling, and I like to keep sodium in our diet as low as possible.